C2DH/ranketwo/_assignments/archival-digital-turn/05-paper-digital-archives.en.md

 - Is there any additional feature that you think is missing and would like to see provided with the interface?
 Why?

 <!-- section -->
-### 4d.
-Consult the documents from the list you have created (point 2.c), on-site at the ANLUX.
+### 4.d Consult the documents from the list you have created (point 2.c), on-site at the ANLUX.
 <!-- section-contents -->
 Take note of the:
 - particularities of the search and consultation process,
-- material characteristics of the documents themselves, keeping in mind the articles you have read (point 2.a), the questions above and the comparison with the digital edition published on the Website (points 2.b, 2.c).
+- material characteristics of the documents themselves,
-Write a short essay (1 – 3 pages) about your findings.
+- Keeping in mind the articles you have read (point 2.a), the questions above and the comparison with the digital edition published on the Website (points 2.b, 2.c), write a short essay (1 – 3 pages) about your findings.

 <!-- briefing-teacher -->
 ## Briefing lecturer